Skip to content

 API - getTraceHeader

-Get the request headers needed for tracing, then add them to the HTTP request headers.
+Get the request headers required for trace and add them to the HTTP request headers.

 Field Type Required Description